natetzu/goal_of_education/goal_of_education_is_freedom.md

 This led to me to think broadly about what I wanted to pass onto my kids.
 I know I want to give my kids an inheritance, strong values and wisdom.
 Those things would make me a great dad.
 But if I can give my kids the gift of freedom, that would be the best gift of all.

 You are completely helpless with zero freedom the first day you were born.
-As you grew up, you gained more and more freedom, especially as you enter adulthood.
-But there is a ceiling to your freedom - your employer.
+You gained more freedom as your grew up.
+But the ceiling to your freedom is how you make money.

 There are two groups of people.
-One group of people misses their son’s Little League game to work late hours, or gets fired for having the wrong political views.
-The second group of people do what they want, when they want, and say what they want, without their finances at risk.
+One group of people misses their son’s Little League game to work late hours or gets fired for having the wrong political views.
+The second group of people do what they want, when they want, and say what they want, without putting their finances at risk.

-Where do people go wrong, where they end up in group 1 instead of group 2?
+Where do people go wrong and end up in group 1 instead of group 2?

 I want my kids to have the best future.
 A good future does not include someone else in control of my kids’ schedule and wallet.
-In short, I don’t want my kids to need to be groomed to please others – whether college admission committees or future employers.
+I don’t want my kids to need to be groomed to please others – whether college admission committees or future employers.

 Nobody bosses my kids around.
 Except me and mom of course.